 This dynamic duo is reshaping industries, with IoT fleet management being one of the most prominent beneficiaries.
 In this article, we will delve into what IoT telematics is, how it operates, its practical applications for fleet companies, and the invaluable insights it provides.

 What are telematics?

 Telematics is the seamless integration of telecommunications and informatics, empowering remote communication and data exchange.

 It revolves around the collection and transmission of data from remote sources (such as vehicles) to a central platform.
 This enables real-time monitoring, analysis, and decision-making, revolutionizing various industries, especially transportation.

 When the Internet of Things (see IoT advantages) is woven into the fabric of telematics, the possibilities become even better.

-For instance, if we were to talk about an IoT fleet tracking system, IoT telematics involves embedding sensors, tracking and communication devices in vehicles (through an OBD port), which turn them into smart objects that constantly generate data.
+For instance, if we were to talk about a fleet device, IoT telematics involves embedding sensors, tracking and communication devices in vehicles (through an OBD port), which turn them into smart objects that constantly generate data.

 This data includes the following:

 - Engine diagnostics